WoodWing/enterprise-integration-guide/web-services-guide/ent-in-action/annotations.md

 ## Reply to a message \[since 8.0\]

-Since Enterprise 8.0, a new message type is introduced, named ‘reply’:
+Since Enterprise Server 8.0, a new message type is introduced, named ‘reply’:

 ```xml
 <simpleType name="MessageType">